nikkNizz/Drawish/README.md

 A Q S Z (or A W S X) keys.
 Save the portion of the image delimited by the camera from the "Camera->Save image" menu.
 Delete the camera from the" Camera->Delete camera " menu.
+It is possible to save the framed image in base64 format from the "Camera->To base64" menu.

 #### Saving
 Images are saved in png format.
 To save in jpg, ico or bmp format, enter the extension to the file name in the save window.
+For base64 format, see previous chapter.
 #### video:
 [Introduction](https://drive.google.com/file/d/1P1VTq4DPX-Mfdl9mQaWzYBlodk4mRVRY/view?usp=sharing)
 [Simple project](https://drive.google.com/file/d/1qYL_KbZe9HY8I8-WeP1Zw0g9_m4A9Qy3/view?usp=sharing)